Key Takeaways

 4. Build your support network

-Research shows that social support can help reduce stress and increase resilience.
+Research shows that a social support network can help reduce stress and increase resilience.
 So while it might be hard to open up at first, think about sharing your experience with a trusted friend or loved one.
 They may have navigated similar challenges and may have new ideas to help you cope.

 5. Adopt positive coping strategies